REMOVING THE THINGS THAT OFFEND

 The reason Peter said (above) that it is difficult for the righteous to be saved is that salvation progresses through the trials (sometimes fiery) that come upon us as we are judged.
 We must wrestle with God so we may endure His dealings as He delivers us from the darkness in us.
 It is not always an easy procedure to undergo.

 Part of our salvation is forgiveness.
 Part of our salvation is the removing of the stains and blemishes of our personality.

 One can see from this that the Christian life is dynamic rather than static.
 It is not a question of “making a decision for Christ” and then waiting to go to Paradise.
-Rather it is a daily wrestling with God as the Spirit of God helps us gain victory over that in our life which is of Satan.
+Rather, it is a daily wrestling with God as the Spirit of God helps us gain victory over what is satanic in our life.

 Salvation is past, present, and future.
 He who endures to the end shall be saved.
-If we are viewing our salvation as a ticket we purchased at some past time we do not understand the program of redemption.
+If we are viewing our salvation as a ticket we obtained in the past, we do not understand the program of redemption.

 Salvation is not a question of escaping Hell and gaining Paradise.
-Rather, salvation has to do with the change in our personality as we move from the presence and image of Satan to the presence and image of God.
+Rather, salvation involves the change in our personality as we move from the presence and image of Satan to the presence and image of God.

 Some of the above concepts may be new to the reader.
 We will elaborate as we proceed.
 The text of the Scriptures comprises the ground rules for our interpretation.
 At times the thoughts we express may conflict with the prevailing traditions.

 As the weeds are pulled up and burned in the fire, so it will be at the end of the age.
 (Matthew 13:40)